munificent/game-programming-patterns/book/subclass-sandbox.markdown

 This power springs the superhero into the air, playing an appropriate sound and kicking up a little cloud of dust.
-If all of the superpowers were this simple -- just combination of a sound, particle affect, and motion -- then we wouldn't need this pattern at all.
-Instead, `Superpower` could just have a baked-in implementation of `activate()` that accesses fields for the sound ID, particle type, and movement.
-But that only works when every power essentially works the same way with just some differences in data.
-Let's elaborate it a bit.
+If all of the superpowers were this simple -- just a combination of sound, particle effect, and motion -- then we wouldn't need this pattern at all.
+Instead, `Superpower` could have a baked-in implementation of `activate()` that accesses fields for the sound ID, particle type, and movement.
+But that only works when every power essentially works the same way with only some differences in data.
+Let's elaborate on it a bit:

 ^code 3